-The MAppSc course in Food Engineering is a formal course designed for graduates in Engineering or related disciplines and who have an interest in the processing of biological resources for human consumption.
-The formal components of the course provide professional training at an advanced level in food engineering and food science.
-The studies in food engineering are designed to strengthen and broaden the engineering background of candidates and emphasises the use of fundamental principles in solving problems associated with food processing.
-Problemsolving skills in engineering are developed further in a research project devoted to an area of food engineering.
+This course is designed for graduates who have a degree in Engineering or a related field of study, and an interest in the processing of biological resources.

+The formal components of the course provide professional training at an advanced level in food science and in food engineering.
+The studies in food science deal with nutrition, food chemistry, microbiology, food preservation and the technology of plant, animal and marine foods.
+These subjects have been specially prepared and no previous experience in these areas is necessary.
+The studies in food engineering are designed to strengthen and broaden the engineering background of graduates and will emphasize the use of fundamental principles in solving problems associated with food processing.
-The course comprises:

-Core components Hours per week

-49.170G Seminar .
-1

-Advanced Food Engineering 2

-49.455G Food Engineering Laboratory 11/2

-Major Research Project 9

-49.172G OR Research Project 6

-49.173G Minor Project 3
+Problem-solving skills are further developed in a research project devoted to an area of food engineering.

+The course requires three sessions of full-time study.
+The details of the course are as follows:

-^{}Weekly equivalent of total hours for subject.
-These hours may be concentrated in one
+Weekly equivalent of total hours for subject.
+These hours may be concentrated in one session.